Skip to main content

 Hoshizaki Ice Machine: Error Codes & Repair

-What Hoshizaki error codes E1 through E9 actually mean, the most common repairs behind them, and when a Tri-Valley business should call a tech instead of resetting the board.
+What Hoshizaki error codes E1 through E9 actually mean, what causes each, and when a Tri-Valley business should call a tech instead of resetting the board.

 A Hoshizaki that flashes an error code in the middle of service is a problem, but it is rarely a mystery.
 The E-series codes point to a specific subsystem.
-Here is what each one means, the repair behind it, and where the line is between a clean-and-reset and a real service call.
+Here is what each one means, what the repair typically involves, and where the line is between a simple reset and a real service call.

 What the Hoshizaki error codes mean